ziomizar/mathd8/README.md

  - Enable `Display any text as a mathematical expression`
  - Save

+ Mathematical parser text filter have an option to enable or disable the animation on the configuration form.

  Then the filter will be available in the text fields with the `text format` option list, as for example usually is the body.